jahnavi2105m/DiaBites/README.md

 Clone the repository: git clone https://github.com/jahnavi2105m/DiaBites.git and then Navigate to the project directory: cd DiaBites.
 Install depedencies: npm install, flask install.
 Download MySQL from https://dev.mysql.com/downloads/installer/ for Windows.
 Start the server: npm start and open your web browser and navigate to http://localhost:3000 to access the application.

-Contributions are welcome!
-Please follow these steps: Fork the repository.
-Create your feature branch: git checkout -b feature/new-feature.
-Commit your changes: git commit -am 'Add new feature'.
-Push to the branch: git push origin feature/new-feature.
-Submit a pull request.

-This project is licensed under the MIT License.

-Acknowledgements